-- 1. agricultural, gardening, domestic (including law watering), stock raising, municipal, mining, manufacturing, industrial, commercial, or recreational purposes, and uses listed as having priority of use in Section 11.024, Texas Water Code; - 2. exploring for, producing, handling, or treating oil, gas, Sulphur or other minerals; or - 3. any other purpose that is useful and beneficial to the user and approved by the Board.
+- agricultural, gardening, domestic (including lawn watering), stock raising, municipal, mining, manufacturing, industrial, commercial, or recreational purposes, and uses listed as having priority of use in Section 11.024, Texas Water Code; - 2. exploring for, producing, handling, or treating oil, gas, Sulphur or other minerals; or - 3. any other purpose that is useful and beneficial to the user and approved by the Board.

-"Best available science" means, conclusions that are logically and reasonably derived using statistical or quantitative data, techniques, analyses, and studies that are publicly available to reviewing scientists and can be employed to address a specific scientific question.
-[Amended July 12, 2016].
+"Best available science" means conclusions that are logically and reasonable derived using statistical or quantitative data, techniques, analyses, and studies that are publicly available to reviewing scientists and can be employed to address a specific scientific question.
+[AmendedJuly 12, 2016]